josedolz/Progressive_Dilated_UNet/README.md

 To start with your own architecture, you have to modify the file "main.py" according to your requirements.

 - Line 86.
-Define the path to your images.
+Define the path to your images (i.e.->root_dir).
 Images should be saved as .png, and the structures should be:
--- Training images: ../path/train-->Img
+ - Training images: ../path/train-->Img
--- Training GT: ../path/train-->GT
+ - Training GT: ../path/train-->GT
--- Validation images: ../path/val-->Img
+ - Validation images: ../path/val-->Img
--- Validation GT: ../path/val-->GT
+ - Validation GT: ../path/val-->GT
+- Line 87.
+Change your model name.
+This is the name to save the trained model, as well as all its statistics during training/validation.
 Then you simply have to write in the command line:

 ```